mvilsoet/CARLA_RRT_PD/README.md

 ## [GRAIC Documention](https://popgri.github.io/Race/installation/) to install.

-The TA's should only need our agent.py to run the code, then run it like usual
+Users should only need our agent.py to run the code, then run it like usual.
+The remaining code proves we didn't edit other files.

 Set environment variables and launch CARLA simulator: